 The application processes for the establishment of a Canadian chartered bank or for the establishment of a foreign bank branch in Canada are relatively similar.
 In both cases, the application must be filed with OSFI, together with an extensive amount of information about the bank's primary shareholders or the bank itself (in the case of the opening of a branch) together, without limitation, with a detailed business plan (including pro forma financial statements and projections) with respect to its proposed business in Canada, and a list and the CVs of those persons who will serve as directors or primary officers of the Canadian bank or branch.
 Such individuals typically undergo a security review and background check by the Royal Canadian Mounted Police, Canada's federal police agency and, where applicable, the Canadian Security and Intelligence Service.
-In general, it can take anywhere from nine months to a year to incorporate a Canadian chartered bank and open for business, and up to six months to establish a foreign bank branch in Canada, from the time application materials are first submitted to OSFI.
+In general, it can take up to 18 months to incorporate a Canadian chartered bank and open for business or to establish a foreign bank branch in Canada, from the time application materials are first submitted to OSFI.
 OSFI has published administrative guidelines to assist applicants in preparing materials in support of applications to be submitted for review and consideration.